aidandagnall/aoc-bot/README.md

 # Advent of Code Discord Bot

-A simple discord bot written in [Kord](https://github.com/kordlib/kord) to post updates from an Advent of Code private leaderboard.
+A simple discord bot written using [Kord](https://github.com/kordlib/kord) to post updates from an Advent of Code private leaderboard.

 ## Getting Started